By. DR Miller

 The other color: Domestic violence also takes place same-sex relationships.

-Men are victims of nearly three million physical assaults in the USA alone each year
+Men are victims of nearly three million physical assaults alone each year according to experts

 Violence and death inside the LGBTQ community has increased since 2010 and the Caribbean continues today from ignorance, and taboo; even by straight perpetrators who may have their own struggles with homosexual tendencies, as studies have shown.